liberapay/liberapay.com/README.md

 `curl http://downloads.gittipllc.netdna-cdn.com/gittip.box`

-Once downloaded, vagrant will use this local file automatically when you run `vagrant up`
+Once downloaded, vagrant will use this local file automatically when you run `vagrant up`.
+Vagrant is setup to use key based SSH authentication, if you're prompted for a password please use `vagrant`.

 Docker